ajstyle007/PyTorch/README.md

 - Handling data using torch.utils.data for datasets and data loaders
 - Custom model development
 - Applying optimization techniques and backpropagation
-- Exploring advanced topics like CNNs, RNNs, and transfer learning
+- Exploring advanced topics like CNNs, RNNs, and

 This repo serves as a personal learning journey through PyTorch and deep learning.
 Feel free to explore and contribute!